Jadarma/advent-of-code-kotlin/README.md

 - *efficiencyBenchmark* - If a solution completes under this time value, it will pass its efficiency test.
   Lower this value to increase the challenge or increase it to adjust for your hardware *(the latter shouldn't be necessary)*.
+  Can be overridden for individual parts, see *Execution Configuration for Parts* for more details.
   Default is fifteen seconds.
 - *executionMode* - Choose the default execution mode for the entire project (run only examples, only user input, or all of them).